What if we told you that you could get permanent relief from obstructive sleep apnea and snoring issues in just 3 minutes?

 If you – and your partner – are tired of relying on uncomfortable and noisy CPAP machines to manage obstructive sleep apnea (OSA), we have got good news for you.

-At South Florida Sinus and Allergy Center, our double board certified otolaryngologist and facial plastic and reconstructive surgeon Dr. Lee M. Mandel has developed a groundbreaking in-office procedure called Minimally Invasive Palatial Stiffening (MIPS) for patients who suffer from obstructive sleep apnea.
+At Florida Sinus & Snoring Specialists, our double board certified otolaryngologist and facial plastic and reconstructive surgeon Dr. Lee M. Mandel has developed a groundbreaking in-office procedure called Minimally Invasive Palatial Stiffening (MIPS) for patients who suffer from obstructive sleep apnea.
 OSA is caused by an over-extended uvula or a soft palate.
 With Dr. Mandel’s innovative MIPS technique, you can get rid of this condition for good, without any need for an invasive surgery or cumbersome mechanical devices to manage it lifelong.

 Dr. Mandel was featured on the national TV show “The Doctors” regarding his MIPS procedure that he developed.
 To say it was spectacular would be an understatement.
 He did the procedure live and it was flawless.